evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 ### Onboard Charger

+The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 3 minutes using a home charging setup.

 ### Charge Port

 The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.

+### Bidirectional Charging

+This model supports V2L (Vehicle to Load), allowing you to power electrical equipment requiring up to 3.6 kW of power, including the ability to charge other vehicles.

 {{<evkxdisplayaddarticle />}}